cappycap/Max-Examples/README.md

 ## Quests.js (Frontend Example)
 This file demonstrates using the solana library to connect a wallet to the site.
 Notice the functions imported in the file from API.js and the role they play in contacting the questing API.
 This file also can create a transaction based on props passed by a parent component.

 These props include functions to update data in the parent, data about the quest, the NFT, and a provider passed that was generated like so.
-I have also included an images directory that has screenshots of various steps that you can also see in Quests.js.
+I have also included an images directory that has screenshots of various steps that you can also see in Quests.js, below the code.

 ```javascript
 const selectSpecificWallet = async (n) => {